 Is an online line of credit too good to be true?
-An online line of credit allows you to apply for a line of credit from the comfort of your own home.
-If approved and you request funds, you can usually get your money as soon as the next business day after requesting a draw, depending on the company.
-Also depending on the company, this may be done with a fraction of the effort and avoiding the inconvenience of getting a personal line of credit through a major bank.
+For these types of lines of credit, you typically apply from the comfort of your own home.
+If you’re approved, may be able to get your money as soon as the next business day after requesting a draw, depending on the company.
+Also depending on the company, this may be done with a fraction of the effort and avoiding the inconvenience of getting a personal line of credit in person.

 But there has to be a catch or trade-off, right?
-Will an online application process be safe, or will I be putting myself in danger?
+Will an online application process be safe, or will you be putting yourself in danger?

 There are pros and things to look out for with any type of borrowing, so you shouldn’t make blanket statements or assumptions when trying to make this major financial decision.

-Keep in mind, a person’s financial situation is unique to that person; as such, what might be good for one person may be less than ideal for somebody else.
-Also, online line of credit providers/lenders are not the same, each having their own strengths and weaknesses.
+Keep in mind, everyone’s financial situation is unique.
+As such, what might be good for one person may be less than ideal for somebody else.
+Also, online line of credit providers are not the same, each having their own strengths and weaknesses.

 What is an Online Line of Credit?

-Before diving into the pros and cons of an online loan, let’s take a look at some of the important factors involved.
+Before diving into the pros and cons of an online loan, let’s look at some of the important factors involved.

 You may not always have money saved away for emergencies, so having access to a line of credit when unplanned emergency expenses come up may act as a safety net could help you.

 Without a safety net, you may be vulnerable to life’s unexpected surprises that can cost you a lot of money.
 This can include anything from the need for sudden car or home repairs, emergency medical care, or unexpected veterinary bills.
-All of those things can come with little to no warning and they can’t be put on hold just because you don’t have enough savings.
+These things can come with little to no warning and they can’t be put on hold just because you don’t have enough savings to cover the cost.

-However, if you get an online line of credit, you may be in a better position to deal with these expenses without having to make big cutbacks or difficult financial decisions.
+However, if you have an online line of credit, you may be in a better position to deal with these unexpected expenses.

 What is a Hard Credit Check?